brislazaro/VW-prueba/README.md

 ## E2E tests

-1. Run the project locally using the steps above (make sure the project is running at port `5173`)
+1. Ensure the project is running locally on port 5173.
-2. Run the `test:e2e` command to run them in headless mode.
+2. Run tests in headless mode:
 ```bash
 npm run test:e2e
 // or
 yarn test:e2e
 ```

-- Run the `test:e2e:headed` script to run them in **headed** mode.
-This is a bit slow, as it will run the test in open different browsers to run the tests.
+Optionally, you can also:
+- Run tests in **headed** mode (slower, opens different browsers) wit the `test:e2e:headed` script.

-- Run the `test:e2e:ui` script to run them in **--ui** mode, to be able to debug the test steps.
+- Runtest in **--ui** mode, with the `test:e2e:ui` command.
 You will have to manually run them clicking in the _play button_ in the top left corner.

 # Important project documentation